towersvault/shinpokered/README.md

   - Damage is not displayed if either pokemon has zero HP remaining
 - Fixed text giving the wrong description of guard spec.
 - Fixed woman on silph co 10F having a blank line in her text
+- Blue-JP has spaceworld-style back sprites for the master branch, and a corresponding _origback patch has been added

 #Bugfixes